HeroJourneyClub/hasura-allow-list-manager/README.md

 - `-i | --allow-instrospection` Send the Introspection query with your queries
 - `-r | --reset` Delete all allow lists before running insert
 - `-v | --version <version>` Version queries instead of replacing them.
 Incompatible with -f
+- `--version-max-version` Maximum number of versions to keep per query.
+Will always keep at least 1
+- `--version-max-day` Maximum age (in days) of query versions to keep.
+Will always keep at least 1

 ### Examples